wlg1/wlg1.github.io/ch2.1.md

 $$\vec{v} + \alpha * \vec{c}$$

-In which $$\alpha$$ is a scalar of any real number [^real], would be a sample that fits our criteria of keeping x = 3.
+Would be a sample that fits our criteria of keeping x = 3.
 In the figure below, all the blue vectors are samples in which x = 3:

-[^real]: In a simplified definition, a real number is allowed to be a fraction, negative, irrational, but not imaginary.
-See: https://en.wikipedia.org/wiki/Real_number

 <img src="/ch2/anyVecC.PNG" width="400" height="300">
 <!--- change_feat_on_basis, anyVecC.py --->